WalletScrutiny/WalletScrutinyCom/_iphone/com.Crypterium.Crypterium.md

 issue:
 icon: com.Crypterium.Crypterium.jpg
 bugbounty:
-verdict: wip # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
+verdict: custodial # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
-date: 2020-12-22
+date: 2021-05-20
 reviewStale: true
 signer:
 reviewArchive:

-providerTwitter:
+providerTwitter: crypterium
 providerLinkedIn:
-providerFacebook:
+providerFacebook: crypterium.org
 providerReddit:

 redirect_from:

 ---

+Judging by what we can find on the [wallet site](https://wallet.crypterium.com/):

+> **Store**<br>
+  keep your currencies<br>
+  safe & fully insured

+this is a custodial app as a self-custody wallet cannot ever have funds insured.

+As a custodial app it is **not verifiable**.